 Like Broberg, Carrera’s Kennedy said the trade days are more important to his company than the consumer days.
 Neither Du-Bro nor Carrera sells direct to the consumer.
 Both are there to talk with dealers.

-One thing attending dealers and manufacturers both agree on is that the show is hurting without attendance from some of the industry’s largest manufacturers.
+One thing on which attending dealers and manufacturers both agree is that the show is hurting without attendance from some of the industry’s largest manufacturers.